Jaume Medina

 Jaume Medina i Casanovas (Vic, Barcelona 6 April 1949 – Barcelona, 11 March 2023) was a Catalan philologist, latinist, writer, translator and poet.

 Life

 Academic career

-Medina went to the high school in his birthplace and he got his degree in Classical Philology in the University of Barcelona (1972).
-In 1976 he wrote his doctoral dissertation about The classical Rhythms in Catalan poetry in the Autonomous University of Barcelona, where he got his doctoral degree, and where he worked as a Latin Philology teacher since 1972 (professor since 2009).
+Medina went to the high school in his birthplace, and he got his degree in Classical Philology from the University of Barcelona (1972).
+In 1976, he wrote his doctoral dissertation about The classical Rhythms in Catalan poetry at the Autonomous University of Barcelona, where he got his doctoral degree, and where he has worked as a Latin Philology teacher since 1972 (professor since 2009).